Looking to add the best Cloudflare page rules for WordPress?

-- Browser Integrity Check – attempts to deny spammers from accessing your website and challenges visitors with a suspicious user agents commonly used by abusive bots.
+- Browser Integrity Check – Cloudflare will try to deny spammers from accessing your website and challenges visitors with suspicious user agents often used by abusive bots.

-- Browser Cache TTL – time Cloudflare instructs a visitor’s browser to cache a resource.
-You can increase this for pages that aren’t updated frequently to save on bandwidth.
+- Browser Cache TTL – amount of time Cloudflare instructs a visitor’s browser to cache a resource.
+You can increase it for pages that aren’t updated frequently to save bandwidth.

-- Disable Performance – turns off auto minify, Rocket Loader, Mirage, and Polish.
-These are great to speed up pages, but they should be disabled for your WordPress admin.
+- Disable Performance – disables auto minify, Rocket Loader, Mirage, and Polish.
+These are all great to speed up the frontend, but they should be disabled for your WordPress admin.

 - Email Obfuscation – prevents spam by hiding your email address to bots while remaining visible to visitors (only applies if you list your email address on your website).
 Enabling this on the contact page (and other pages showing your email) can help prevent spam.

 - Security Level – Cloudflare assigns IP addresses a threat score of 0-100.
-Page rules can be created to assign high security to WordPress admin and sensitive areas of your site.
+Your page rules can be created to assign high security to WordPress admin and sensitive areas of your site.

 - Cache Level – amount of caching done by Cloudflare (‘everything’ is most aggressive).

 - Asterik (*) – used in page rule URLs to match certain parameters.
-For example, if I used onlinemediamasters.com/wp-admin* as my URL, then I set the security level to high, that means all URLs with /wp-admin/ (and anything after) would have a high security level.
+For example, if I used https://onlinemediamasters.com/wp-admin* as my URL and set the security level to high, that means all URLs with /wp-admin/ (and anything after) would have high security levels.

 Cloudflare’s Page Rules YouTube Tutorial